What is Selvedge Denim?

 When looking for the perfect pair of selvedge denim or raw selvedge denim, it is important to have the correct measurements - especially if you are buying the denim online.
 Grab the best fitting pair of jeans you currently own and follow along with our denim measuring guide to ensure a perfect fit.

 At Danali we hand pick the denim we love and would wear ourselves.
 We carry selvedge and raw denim from brands Nudie Jeans, Naked and Famous Denim, and more.
-As well as rare and exclusive Japanese denim brands Momotaro Jeans and Pure Blue Japan.
+As well as rare and exclusive Japanese denim brands Momotaro Jeans, Pure Blue Japan, and Fullcount.